 The guidance is clear that the employment status will need to be changed subject to normal employment law.

-unlikely to be a contractual right to change status, therefore the following options
+There is very unlikely to be a contractual right to change status, therefore the following options apply:

 1. Force change.
 All Employees would be able to pursue breach of contract for lost wages [limited amount due to grant].